kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 ownership semantics remain outside this result.
 A zero count from a shallow direct translation-unit run remains inconclusive.
 The KVM result likewise covers one oversized-register success path; it does not prove all ioctl inputs or model unrelated ARM64 architectural effects.
+The MTE protocol diagnostic establishes a hazardous source-level ordering; a runtime reproducer and upstream maintainer review are still required to close the kernel finding.